Girteka

-Girteka Group is a Lithuanian transport and logistics company based in the city of Vilnius, operating in Europe and Scandinavia.
+Girteka is a Lithuanian transport and logistics company based in the city of Vilnius, operating in Europe and Scandinavia.
 It was founded in 1996 by Mindaugas Raila who, at the age of 24, bought a single used truck complete with a trailer.

-Today, it is one of Europe's largest transport companies.
-Girteka Group delivers more than 775,000 full truck loads (FTLs) every year, with more than 9,200 fully owned trucks and 9,800 trailers that operate in Europe.
+Today, it is one of Europe's largest asset-based logistics companies.
+Girteka delivers more than 700,000 full truck loads (FTLs) every year, with more than 6,000 fully owned trucks and 7,000 trailers that operate across mainland Europe, the UK, and Scandinavia.
 Up to 95% of jobs are dispatched electronically, resulting in 97–99% DIFOT.

-Today the company employs more than 23,000 people from more than 20 nationalities.
-Girteka Group has offices in Lithuania, Poland, Georgia, Denmark, Norway, Finland, Spain, Netherlands, Belgium, Ukraine, Belarus, Kazakhstan and Kyrgyzstan.
+Today, the company employs more than 13,000 people from more than 20 nationalities.
+Girteka has offices in Lithuania, Poland, Georgia, Denmark, Norway, Finland, Spain, Netherlands, Belgium, Ukraine, Belarus, Kazakhstan and Kyrgyzstan.

+Scope of Services

+Girteka specializes in temperature-controlled and high-value cargo transportation across the continent, delivering a wide range of goods, including fresh, chilled, frozen, and processed foods.

+Focusing on the following operational segments within road transportation: